In Pursuit Of Human Freedom

 As the cryptocurrency workstreams matured, others started to expand the concepts in different ways.
 For example, in 2011, a game called Cicada 3301 went live, involving PGP (Pretty Good Privacy) keys and steganography.
 This became the inspiration for The 12 Rings which I co-created later on.
 The 12 Rings was an experiment in creating the hardest online puzzle and involved a wide range of brand new cyphers I created, that the 53,000 players had to solve.

-Just as The Communication Ideal evolved from Communities Dominate Brands, which evolved from Cluetrain; The 12 Rings evolved from Cicada and what I'm building at SELF and ENTIRETY (documentated here), is a natural evolution of Bitcoin.
+Just as The Communication Ideal evolved from Communities Dominate Brands, which evolved from Cluetrain; The 12 Rings evolved from Cicada and what I'm building at SELF, is a natural evolution of Bitcoin.
 That isn't to say Bitcoin isn't a terrific asset class, but that there is so much more that can be done when it comes to democratic, freedom-first initiatives.
-I reference this in the first episode on ETHICS TV which I founded mid-2024.
+I discuss these topics further on Ethics TV.

 Everyone involved in the creation of projects and platforms in this paradigm tends to be interested in human freedoms, plural.
 That could be freedom of thought, speech, action, information, privacy, movement or otherwise.
 It's been a fascinating 40 years investigation to date, and I'm really enthused about the next 40 based on the foundations that have been created.
 I'm hopeful that we'll pass the baton on to a generation of even more curious and free-thinkers.
 I'm also hopeful that human rights and ethical values will outweigh the greed-based controlling forces who seek to censor, restrict and limit human potential.